Flight-Free-UK/flight_free_uk_website/source/posts/podcast-episode-8-stay-at-home-travel.html.markdown

 ### *Helen:*

 *There's so much beauty here and I feel like I haven't scratched the surface.
 I’m going to the Isles of Scilly and I’m so excited.
 I wouldn't be any more excited to be going abroad because it's a place I haven’t been with its own climate and its own traditions.
 It's not a matter of distance, it's more a matter of something you haven't experienced before.*

+> "There's so much beauty here in the UK, and I feel like I haven't scratched the surface."

 *Going to the Channel Islands to me feels so much like going properly on holiday.
 It’s got all these amazing beaches and cliffs to jump off, and swimming in the sea.
 Every time I've been there it gives me those vibes.
 One of my friends got married on Alderney and it was so magical floating in the sea.
 I didn’t feel like I was at home at all – there's nothing familiar about this.*